cernops/jens/INSTALL.md

 ## Running modes: Polling or on-demand?

 Jens has two running modes that can be selected using the `mode` key available in the configuration file.
-By default Jens will run in polling mode, that meaning that all the repositories that Jens is aware of will be polled (git-fetched) on every run.
+By default Jens will run in polling mode, meaning that all the repositories that Jens is aware of will be polled (git-fetched) on every run.
 This is generally slow and not very efficient but, on the other hand, simpler.

-However, in deployments where notifications can be listened to when new code is available (for instance, via push webhooks emitted by Gitlab or Github), it's recommended to run Jens in on-demand mode instead.
+However, in deployments where notifications can be sent when new code is available (for instance, via push webhooks emitted by Gitlab or Github), it's recommended to run Jens in on-demand mode instead.
+These notifications can be received by a listener (read below), transformed, and handed over to Jens.

 When this mode is enabled, every Jens run will first get "update hints" from a local python-dirq queue (path set in the configuration file, being `/var/spool/jens-update` the default value) and only bug the servers when there's actually something new to retrieve.
 This is much more efficient and it allows running Jens more often as it's faster and more lightweight for the server.

 The format of the messages that Jens expects can be explored in detail by reading `messaging.py` but in short it contains two elements: a timestamp (str in